tej-prash/simple-file-system/README.md

 # simple-file-system
-A simple file system built in C using FUSE
+A simple file system (SFS) built in C using FUSE

 ## Setup instructions (Ubuntu)